About the Museum > Frequently Asked Questions

 What are the exhibits like?

 Each of the museum exhibits are different, but each year's museum brings between 10 to 15 brand-new exhibits to the public.
 Each exhibit combines both educational components and interactive activities, so every display can be enjoyed by both kids and adults.
-For example, in the Float Your Boat exhibit at the 2016 museum, guests learned why boats float and what buoyancy and water displacement is.
+For example, in the Float Your Boat exhibit at the museum in 2016, guests learned the science behind how boats float and discovered what buoyancy and water displacement is.
 Then, guests worked to build a boat out of LEGOs that could carry cargo containers while remaining afloat.
 In an exhibit at the museum in 2019, visitors programmed miniature robots through a San Francisco-themed obstacle course to learn, hands-on, how self-driving cars function.
 First-time visitors often describe the museum as a cross between a Maker Faire and a transportation convention, if you can picture that!

 What is the museum, as a whole, like?

 Unlike other transportation museums, The Transportation Museum does not focus on one mode of transportation, nor one time period or location.
 Rather, it explores all of these combinations.
 While the specific number of individual displays vary from year to year, in general, each museum has between 10 and 15 exhibits.
 (One of the reasons why the museum moved from Andrew's house, after the first seven years, was because the space was too small to display all of the exhibits.)

 In general, most visitors spend about 2 hours exploring the exhibits and activities.

 Yes, visitors of all ages are encouraged at the museum!
 One of the unique features of The Transportation Museum is its ability to incorporate educational information in a variety of hands-on and exciting activities, so that both kids and adults are likely to have fun!

 How can I share the museum with friend and others?